-Below is a typical E11.INI file.
+Below is a typical ell.ini file.
 This file is read by Ersatz-11 every time it starts up, and the commands are executed in sequence, as if they were typed at the keyboard.

-; ; Set PDP-11/44 CPU model ; set cpu 44 ; ; Mount disk and tape units

 '''

-;
+; Set PDP-11/44 CPU model;

+set cpu 44

+;; Mount disk and tape units;

-mount duO: rsx11m.dsk
+mount du0: rsx11m.dsk

 mount du1: ra81.dsk

 mount mm0: dump.tap

-;
+'''

+'''

 ; Add extra DL11 terminal lines and LP11 printer port

-;
+(Stay away from CON1:-CON6: since tty1-tty6 are normally owned by getty)

-assign tt1: con2:
+assign tt1:

+con7:

-assign tt2: con3:
+assign tt2:

+con8:

-assign lp0: lpt1:
+assign lp0: "/dev/lp0"

-;

 ; Define 8-line DZ11 serial mux using Comtrol RocketPort/PCI

-; (Rocket and DZ ports match 1:1 in this example, but it's OK to mix
+(Rocket and DZ ports match 1:1 in this example, but it's OK to mix

 ; and match on a per-line basis)

-assign yza0-7: rocka0:
+assign yza0-7: "/dev/ttyR0"

-;

 ; Define DELUA Ethernet port using first Ethernet port

-;

-assign xe0: eth0:
+assign xe0: eth0

 ; Boot MSCP disk unit 0 (and switch keyboard to PDP-11 console)

-;

 boot du0:

-:

 ; Control returns to the next line when the user presses Shift-Enter

 ; or the system halts on its own (e.g. SHUTUP.TSK)

-;

 quit

 '''

 The "boot" command starts the PDP-11 operating system and directs keyboard input to the PDP-11 system console.
 The user can press Shift-Enter at any time to pop up an E11 command prompt where additional commands may be entered interactively.
-If there are unread lines remaining in "E11.INI" (i.e. following the "boot" command), they will be read at that time.
+If there are unread lines remaining in "e11.ini" (i.e. following the "boot" command), they will be read at that time.
 In this example, the program will exit immediately when Shift-Enter is pressed because it causes the "quit" command to be read.

-There are a few more basic options which are entered as switches on the E11 startup command line, rather than being contained in the "E11.INI" initialization file:
+There are a few more basic options which are entered as switches on the E11 startup command line, rather than being contained in the "e11.ini" initialization file:

-/CONSIZE: $WxH$ Set the default size for all CON: screens, including the one implicitly ASSIGNed to TT0: at startup.
-The default is whatever the screen size was when E11 was started. /HELP (syn. /?)
-Display a simple list of switches and their meanings, and exit without starting E11. /INITFILE: file[.INI] Read the specified initialization command file instead of E11.INI. /IOPAGE:nnnn Enlarge the I/O page past the usual 8 KB size, with nnnn specifying the decimal number of kilobytes.
-This is mainly useful with customer-written loadable device emulation modules which act like RAM windows, and is equivalent to the "Unibus fence" feature of some PDP-11s that have 22-bit memory addressing. /MEMORY:nnnn Set the maximum possible emulated memory size of the PDP-11 to nnnn (decimal) kilobytes.
+/CONSIZE: WxH Set the default size for all CON: screens.

+/HELP (syn. /?)
+Display a simple list of switches and their meanings, and exit without starting E11.

+/INITFILE: file[.ini] Read the specified initialization command file instead of e11.ini.

+/IOPAGE: nnnn Enlarge the I/O page past the usual 8 KB size, with nnnn specifying the decimal number of kilobytes.
+This is mainly useful with customer-written loadable device emulation modules which act like RAM windows, and is equivalent to the "Unibus fence" feature of some PDP-11s that have 22-bit memory addressing.

+/MEMORY: nnnn Set the maximum possible emulated memory size of the PDP-11 to nnnn (decimal)

+set the maximum possible emulated memory size of the PDP-11 to nnnn (decimal) kilobytes.
 By default this maximum is 4088 KB.
 If this amount is not available, E11 settles for whatever it can get (rounded down to a multiple of 8 KB) as long as it's at least 8 KB.
 This switch allows you to conserve memory when emulating a PDP-11 with less memory than E11's default.

-/NOINITFILE Do not process the E11.INI initialization command file.
+/NOINITFILE Do not process the ell.ini initialization command file.